erizov/Professor/semester_09/lecture_59_distributed_systems_advanced/crdt/school.en.md

-# Crdt
+# Conflict-Free Replicated Data Types (CRDTs)

 ## Simple Explanation

-Conflict-Free Replicated Data Types (CRDTs) is an algorithm used to solve specific problems in computer science.
+Conflict-Free Replicated Data Types (CRDTs) is an algorithm for solving specific problems in computer science.
+It performs a sequence of steps to process data and obtain results.

 ## Where It's Used

-- applying crdt to solve specific tasks in crdt;
-- using crdt in production systems for data processing;
-- integrating crdt into data pipelines for process automation;
+- solving practical programming problems;
+- optimizing application and system performance;
+- processing and analyzing data;
+- automating processes in various fields;

 ## Example

-Specific example of crdt:
+Consider a specific example of how conflict-free replicated data types (crdts) works:

-1. Data preparation: input data for crdt (specific format and structure)
+1. Data preparation: [specific input data]
-2. Algorithm application: sequence of steps of crdt to process data
+2. Algorithm application: [specific steps]
-3. Result: specific result of algorithm work with interpretation
+3. Result: [specific result]

+The algorithm performs operations sequentially, processing data according to specific rules.

 ## Self-Check Questions

 ### Basic

-1. What does the crdt algorithm do?
+1. What does the conflict-free replicated data types (crdts) algorithm do?
-2. In what situations is crdt used?
+2. In what situations is conflict-free replicated data types (crdts) used?
 3. What data is needed for the algorithm to work?

 ### Intermediate

-1. How does crdt handle edge cases?
+1. How does conflict-free replicated data types (crdts) handle edge cases?
-2. What are the advantages and disadvantages of crdt?
+2. What are the advantages and disadvantages of conflict-free replicated data types (crdts)?
-3. Can the performance of crdt be improved?
+3. Can the performance of conflict-free replicated data types (crdts) be improved?

 ### Advanced

-1. What is the time complexity of crdt?
+1. What is the time complexity of conflict-free replicated data types (crdts)?
-2. How does crdt work with large volumes of data?
+2. How does conflict-free replicated data types (crdts) work with large volumes of data?
-3. How can crdt be optimized?
+3. How can conflict-free replicated data types (crdts) be optimized?

 ## Practical Tasks

 ### Level 1 (Easy)

-Perform a simple operation with the crdt algorithm.
+Perform a simple operation with the conflict-free replicated data types (crdts) algorithm.
 Use a small dataset (3-5 elements) and output the result.

 ### Level 2 (Medium)

-Apply the crdt algorithm to a more complex dataset.
+Apply the conflict-free replicated data types (crdts) algorithm to a more complex dataset.
 Analyze the result and explain each step of the algorithm's operation.

 ### Level 3 (Advanced)

-Write an implementation of the crdt algorithm in a programming language.
+Write an implementation of the conflict-free replicated data types (crdts) algorithm in a programming language.
 Add error handling, input validation, tests, and documentation.